Free Printable Mileage Logbook for Taxes and More

 Moreover, the IRS mileage rate encompasses all vehicle-related deductible expenses and usually results in more tax savings.
 Furthermore, you get an overview of your daily operations, which helps you identify areas where you can improve and save more.

-Logs, Logbooks, and the Standard Mileage Rate
+Logs, Mileage Books, and the Standard Mileage Rate

 Before we delve any deeper, it’s worth talking about the standard mileage rate, since a car mileage logbook or log is only required for those who choose this mileage calculation approach.
 Most people do – indeed; contractors, small business owners, and self-employed persons most commonly use this method.
 It is also worth noting that if this is your first year using a vehicle for business purposes, you must use the standard mileage rate if you ever plan to switch between that and the actual expense method in the future.